 - 3 cups rotisserie chicken

 - 1 cup orzo, uncooked

 - Heat extra virgin olive oil in a large pot over medium heat.
 Add onions, carrots, celery, and garlic.
 Cook until vegetables are softened, about 10 to 12 minutes.

 - Stir in thyme, oregano, salt, and pepper.
 Stir in chicken broth, chicken, and bay leaf.
 Bring to a boil.
 Stir in orzo.

 - Reduce heat to medium-low and simmer for 30 minutes, uncovered.
 Stir occasionally as orzo can stick to the bottom of the pot.

 - Remove from heat and stir in lemon juice.
 Remove bay leaf.

 - Ladle into bowls and sprinkle with chopped parsley.
 Serve hot.

-Leftover chicken is a great option for this recipe.
-Rotisserie chicken from the grocery store also works.
+Leftover chicken is also a great option for this recipe.

 Make sure to dice the carrots into small pieces (a little bit bigger than the size of a pea).
 If they are simply chopped, they will not cook completely.